csc-training/geocomputing/snap/README.md

 Both examples include 2 files:

 * .xml-file - the SNAP Graph that defines the processing workflow.
-* .sh-file - the batch job script that makes resource (time, memory, cores) reservations to Puhti and starts the gpt command.
-The batch job file [is submitted to the Puhti queuing system](https://docs.csc.fi/computing/running/submitting-jobs/)
+* .sh-file - the batch job script that makes resource (time, memory, cores) reservations to Roihu and starts the gpt command.
+The batch job file [is submitted to the Roihu queuing system](https://docs.csc.fi/computing/running/submitting-jobs/)

 ```
 sbatch snap_batch_job.sh